3022: API requests create a ton of entries in the 'sessions' table.

 Is this a known problem and is there a better way to solve this?

 There is a 'clearsessions' management command that you can hook up to a cron job to clear out expired sessions.
+I'm going to repurpose this bug to see if we can disable session saving for API requests generally.

-• +API requests create a ton of entries in the 'sessions' table.
++ API requests create a ton of entries in the 'sessions' table.

 The 'clearsessions' command is not available in rbtools 0.5.1, is that right?

 It's a management command to be run on the server.
-So you'd use something like this:
+So you'd use something like this: $ rb-site manage /path/to/site clearsessions

+My bad, it's part of reviewboard and not rbtools.
+However, in our version (1.7.9) the command 'clearsessions' is not available.
 What exactly does the command do?
 Perhaps I can do it manually for the time being, until we upgrade to a newer version.